abhinavsp0730/khronos/README.md

 # Khronos [![Downloads](https://static.pepy.tech/badge/django-khronos)](https://pepy.tech/project/django-khronos)
-Are your org hotfixes truly considered "hotfixes" if they take longer than 15 minutes to go live because of slow tests workflows running on GitHub Actions?
-To speed up this imagine benchmarking test   durations to identify the slow tests when the total number of tests > 500, it seems impractical to run each test individually and manually record their duration   times.
+Are your organizations's hotfixes *truly* considered "hotfixes" if they take longer than 15 minutes to go live, because of slow test workflows running on GitHub Actions?
+To speed up this process, imagine benchmarking test   durations to identify the slow tests, when the total number of tests > 500, it seems impractical to run each test individually and manually record their duration times.
 <img src="https://i.ibb.co/W0LS1cQ/419d86a9-d1ca-4e80-9b62-fc43855c1e2e.jpg" width="300">
 Khronos is a Python library that benchmarks the duration of Django tests.
 It helps identify slow-running tests in your test suite, allowing you to optimize their performance.